chrimerss/HydroAgent/README.md

 # HydroLLM

-**SFT + RL fine-tuning of LLMs for hydrologic model calibration.**
+**RL fine-tuning of LLMs for hydrologic model calibration.**

-HydroLLM trains open-source tool-calling language models to calibrate the EF5/CREST distributed hydrologic model via a two-stage pipeline:
+HydroLLM trains open-source tool-calling language models to calibrate the EF5/CREST distributed hydrologic model.
+The active pipeline is **multi-turn GRPO via verl + SGLang** on `Qwen3-4B-Instruct-2507`, with an in-process EF5 tool.
+A legacy SFT path (Qwen3-8B distilled from GPT-4o trajectories) is preserved but not the recommended starting point — bootstrapping the tool-call format via prompt + format reward (set in `verl_tools.py`) is sufficient.

-1. **SFT (Supervised Fine-Tuning)**: Distill GPT-4o calibration expertise into Qwen3-8B using 2,500+ multi-turn trajectories across 29 USGS gages → [`Qwen-3-8B-hydro-distill`](https://huggingface.co/chrimerss/Qwen-3-8B-hydro-distill)
-2. **RL (GRPO)**: Reinforce with online EF5 simulation feedback on target gages → [`Qwen-3-8B-hydroLLM`](https://huggingface.co/chrimerss/Qwen-3-8B-hydroLLM)

 ## Motivation